Who Is Responsible For A Blocked Drain: Landlord Or Tenant?

 For instance, flooding can damage the apartment’s furniture, decor, and supplies.
 So, if serious leakage, burst pipes or other plumbing issues occur, you should inform your landlord immediately.

-A tenant is also responsible for keeping the apartment and its fixtures clean and pristine when it comes to maintenance.
+A tenant is also responsible for keeping the apartment and its fixtures clean and pristine regarding maintenance.

 Undoubtedly, the landlord is responsible for significant emergency repairs, but it’s the tenant’s responsibility to care for all the minor repairs.
 For instance, if you accidentally damage a fixture in the apartment, you’ll have to get it repaired, not the landlord.